No Time for Sergeants (film)

 No Time for Sergeants is a 1958 American comedy film based on a play by Ira Levin, which was inspired by the original novel.
-Directed by Mervyn LeRoy, it stars Andy Griffith and features Myron McCormick, Don Knotts and most of the original Broadway cast, joined by Murray Hamilton and Warner Bros. contract player Nick Adams.
+Directed by Mervyn LeRoy, it stars Andy Griffith and features Myron McCormick, Don Knotts and most of the original Broadway cast, joined by Murray Hamilton and Warner Bros.
+Pictures contract player Nick Adams.

 Plot

 Will Stockdale is a backwoods rube from Georgia with super strength and a weak mind who is drafted into the United States Air Force.
 Other draftees being transported to basic training include dim Ben Whitledge and obnoxious bully Irving S. Blanchard.
 Whitledge wants to be assigned to the infantry where his six brothers served.

 At boot camp, Stockdale, merely by being himself, makes life miserable for the man in charge, Master Sergeant Orville C. King, a career hack who likes his barracks to be routine and calm.
 In exasperation, the sergeant places Stockdale on full-time latrine duty.
 Stockdale believes his new position of "P.L.O."
 (Permanent Latrine Orderly) is a promotion.
 His immaculately clean latrine impresses King's company commander.
 King gets into hot water, however, when Stockdale reveals that the sergeant kept him on permanent bathroom duty while neglecting to have him complete the required military exams.
 The company commander orders King to help Stockdale through his training in one week, or he will be demoted and made "P. L. O." himself.

 Rushing him through testing, King bribes Stockdale by promising to give him his wristwatch if he passes.
 Stockdale does and receives the wristwatch as a reward.